Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Data and methodology

+where $I({\bf x})$ is the surface brightness at the image position $\bf x$ and $W({\bf x})$ is a weighting function used to suppress the noise contribution at large scales.
+We note that $Q_{ij}$ is not used for the model fitting method and that it is only introduced to define the ellipticity parameters that are measured.

-It is important to note that our simulations are built from either a single S\'ersic model or a weighted sum of an exponential and a de Vaucouleurs' profiles with different ellipticity and orientation, contrary to the model used in the fitting.
-All these factors can result in significant model bias in the estimation of the galaxy shapes.
+It is important to note that our simulations are built from either a single S\'ersic model or from the weighted sum of an exponential and a de Vaucouleurs profile with different ellipticity and orientation, contrary to the model used in the fitting.
+All these factors can result in significant model bias in the estimation of galaxy shapes.

 This public \textsc{C}++ library includes several modules to estimate the shape of galaxy images.
-One of them is presented in \cite{Viola2011} and is based on the Kaiser-Squires-Broadhurst (KSB) method \citep{Kaiser1995}.
-This method estimates the shape from the surface-brightness moments of the images.
-To compute this moments, it uses an isotropic weighting function which size depends on the estimation of the galaxy size.
+One of them is presented in \cite{Viola2011} and is based on the KSB method \citep{Kaiser1995}.
+This method estimates the shape from the surface-brightness moments of the images according to the following definition of ellipticity:

+Although the ellipticity definition from Eq. (\ref{eq:ellip}) is supposed to be more precise, it is also noisier and, because of this, is not used for the implementation of this model.
+We note that the two estimators use different ellipticity definitions with a different ellipticity modulus.
+The comparison between the two methods in the paper shows how these different algorithms and definitions affect shear bias when average measurements are made.

+To compute these moments, the method uses an isotropic weighting function, whose size depends on the estimation of the galaxy size.
 Due to the isotropy of the weighting function, this estimation produces a bias that increases with the ellipticity.
-However, this effect can be corrected by considering the higher order contributions that the weighting function has on the shape measurements, as discussed in \cite{Viola2011}.
+However, this effect can be corrected by considering the higher order contributions that the weighting function makes to the shape measurements, as discussed in \cite{Viola2011}.
 This correction can be directly implemented from \shapelens.
-From all the implementation modes available in \shapelens, we implement the one which uses the trace of the first order correction \citep[equation (33) from][]{Viola2011}, since it gives the best results.
-Throught the paper we will refer to this implementation as \ksb.
+From all the implementation modes available in \shapelens, we implemented the one that uses the trace of the first order correction \citep[Eq.
+(33) from][]{Viola2011}, since it gives the best results.
+Throughout the paper we refer to this implementation as \ksb.

-By construction this estimator does not involve any analytic form for the galaxy shape.
-However, the pixels analyzed are weighted with an isotropic Gaussian kernel from a preselected family of size, which can also produce a model bias.
+By design, this estimator does not involve any analytic form for the galaxy shape.
+However, the analysed pixels are weighted with an isotropic Gaussian kernel from a pre-selected family of size, which can also produce a model bias.